 Colors are especially useful in eCommerce.
 According to Kissmetrics, an average of 85% of online customers makes shopping decisions based on colors only.
 The same resource states that a properly chosen color scheme can boost a brand’s recognition by 80%.

-- By means of color, you can establish clear contrasts on the pages of your site.
+- Using color, you can establish clear contrasts on the pages of your site.
 Contrasting scenes are great attention-grabbers, which can draw extra users’ attention to the most crucial elements of your site’s design.
-If you doubt about the application of bold color schemes to your site, opt for a classic combination.
-Design the background in fair hues while making texts darker.
+If you doubt the application of bold color schemes to your site, opt for a classic combination.
+Design the background in fair hues while making the text darker.

 - Different colors set different moods on the pages of your site.
 Brighter, warmer hues are great energizers, whereas cooler and darker shades will add a more tranquil mood to your web project.

 - Complementation.
 If we take a look at the color wheel, we will notice that different colors oppose each other.
-For example, orange is the complement of blue.
+For example, orange complements blue.
 When used within the same layout wisely, these can make the presentation of your data even more effective.

 Color Meaning for Different Nations

-Just like symbols, different colors are treated differently by the users of different nationalities.
+Just like symbols, different colors are treated differently by users of different nationalities.
 That is why, when planning to launch a website, you need to make it clear what particular kind of audience you target.
-Here is a quick overview of the basic associations that people from different countries have with the most frequently-used colors.
+Here is a quick overview of the basic associations that people from different countries have with the most frequently used colors.

 - Red.
 In North America and Europe, red symbolizes love, excitement, and danger.
 For people belonging to Eastern and Asian cultures, red means joy and happiness.
 Red-colored gowns are commonly worn by brides in those regions.
 Speaking about the Middle East, red stands for danger and caution there.

 - Yellow.
-In Western Europe, the color is commonly associated with warms, summer and hospitality.
-Eastern and Asian culture consider yellow an imperial color.
+In Western Europe, the color is commonly associated with warmth, summer, and hospitality.
+Eastern and Asian cultures consider yellow an imperial color.
 In Egypt and Latin America, the color means happiness and prosperity.

 - Green.
 This is another popular color, which is often used in web design.
-People from Western Europe associate it with nature, environment and luck.
+People from Western Europe associate it with nature, the environment, and luck.
 Users from Eastern countries understand green as the color of nature and youth.
 For Latin America, green is the color of death.

 As you can see, different nations understand the same colors differently.
 While in some countries, a certain hue nears a positive meaning, in a different place on Earth it can cause negative emotions only.
 So, before you decide upon the color scheme of your site, get a better understanding of your audience and the culture of your target audience.
 In that way, you will be able to pick the right color scheme for your online project.